 Doing Business in the U.S.

-With corporate income tax rate now one of the lowest in the world, many foreign-based companies are looking into doing business in the U.S. and avail of the 21% income tax rate, its stable economy, and predictable business and monetary policies.
-We advise foreign-based companies on appropriate U.S. entity structure coupled and use tax treaty benefits to minimize overall tax exposure.
+With corporate income tax rate now one of the lowest in the world, many foreign based companies are looking into doing business in the U.S. and avail of the 21% income tax rate, its stable economy and predictable business and fiscal policies.
+We advise foreign-based companies on appropriate U.S. entity structure and use tax treaty benefits to minimize overall tax exposure.

 U.S Real Property Transaction

-Foreign Investment in Real Property Tax Act ("FIRPTA) imposes a tax on the gains of non-US person from the sale of U.S. real property.
-The gain or loss of non-US persons from the disposition of a US real property interest is treated as if the taxpayer were engaged in a trade or business within the US and as if such gain or loss were effectively connected with such trade or business.
+Foreign Investment in Real Property Tax Act (FIRPTA) imposes a tax on the gains of non-US persons from the sale of U.S. real property.
+The gain or loss of non-US persons from the disposition of a US real property interest are treated as if the taxpayer were engaged in a trade or business within the US and as if such gain or loss were effectively connected with such trade or business.
 Investment in US real property interest has many traps for the unwary.